miss-nova/miss-nova/README.md

 - i'm currently interested in my own passions such as changing the world for the better
 - discord: @n0vaur
 - he/him
-- the co-founder of Black Espresso!
+- the founder of Black Espresso!